-1.2 Exemptions
+1.2 Exemptions.

-The exemption contained in section 1.1, except (c and (d will not apply to:
+The exemptions contained in section 1.1, except (c and (d will not apply to:

-- (a) Ships with a Passenger Certificate. - (b) Ships carrying hazardous cargoes in bulk or marine pollutants. - (c) Ships in ballast which are not gas free. - (d) Ships not fitted with a working radar installation when due to fog, mist, falling snow or heavy rainstorm, or any other similar causes, visibility is less than 1000m. - (e) Ships or their tow, if any, having any one of the following defects: - (i) are unseaworthy in any respect, or - (ii) have defects to main engine, steering gear or auxiliary machinery which may affect the manoeuvring of the ship, or - (iii) have inoperable capstan, windlass, mooring winches or anchors that are not cleared or ready for use, or - (iv) have a list of over 5 degrees, or are excessively out of trim, or

-(v) have any hull or machinery damage which may affect the safety of the ship or the containment or safety of the cargo or bunkers.
+- (a) Ships with a Passenger Certificate. - (b) Ships carrying hazardous cargoes in bulk or marine pollutants. - (c) Ships in ballast which are not gas free. - (d) Ships not fitted with a working radar installation during periods that fog, mist, falling snow, heavy rain, or any other similar causes, reduces visibility to less than 1000m. - (e) Ships or their tow, if any, having any one of the following defects: - (I) are unseaworthy in any respect, or - (II) have defects to main engine, steering gear or auxiliary machinery which may affect the manoeuvring of the ship, or - (III) have inoperable capstan, windlass, mooring winches or anchors that are not cleared or ready for use, or - (IV) have a list of over 5 degrees, or are excessively out of trim, or - (V) have any hull or machinery damage which may affect the safety of the ship or the containment or safety of the cargo or bunkers.

-1.3 Vessels under Tow
+1.3 Vessels under Tow.

-For the purpose of the Pilotage Directions the length of a tug and tow shall be interpreted to be as stated in Rule 24 of the International Rules of Prevention of Collision at Sea, i.e. 'from the stern of the towing vessel to the stern of the last vessel towed'.
+For the purpose of these Pilotage Directions the length of a tug and tow shall be calculated as the total length from bow of the towing vessel to the stern of the tow.

-1.4 Suspend Directions
+1.4 Suspension of Directions.